 Rapid alert system for scientists

-The key to understanding the new variants of flu pathogens lies in their genome, which is responsible for their structure and function.
-To successfully study infectious diseases, scientists must have access to the most comprehensive collection of the pathogenic variants’ genomes available – such collections form the essential basis of all modern biological and medical research on infectious diseases.
+The key to understanding new variants of flu pathogens lies in their genome, which is responsible for their structure and function.
+To successfully study infectious diseases, scientists must have access to the most comprehensive collection of pathogenic variants’ genomes available – such collections form the essential basis of all modern biological and medical research on infectious diseases.

 For this reason, flu data from all over the world are now being collected by the international research project GISAID (Global Initiative on Sharing All Influenza Data).
 Apart from genetic information on flu pathogens, the project collects additional laboratory data and insights into the biological characteristics of the viruses.
 These can be used, for example, for simulations of the spread and possible genetic development of a virus.
 The questions being asked here include: Could a particular flu pathogen develop into a possible killer virus?
-How far removed is the genome of the current pathogen from such a mutation?
+How far away is the genome of the current pathogen from such a mutation?
 And how much time would it take for this to happen?

-The answers to these questions have not yet been found - however, scientists are on the right track with GISAID: the World Health Organization already uses the GISAID data to identify virus strains for global vaccine production.
+The answers to these questions have not yet been found - however, scientists are on the right track with GISAID: the World Health Organization already uses GISAID data to identify virus strains for global vaccine production.

-The bioinformaticians at the Max Planck Institute for Informatics had already gained experience in the development of this type of software through their work on the AIDS virus HIV.
+The bioinformaticians at the Max Planck Institute for Informatics have already gained experience in the development of this type of software through their work on the AIDS virus HIV.
 For this project, they developed an award-winning program that helps to adapt drug cocktails to the mutations of the AIDS virus in a patient’s body.
-This achievement is also based on a large database, in which the gene profiles of the HIV viruses and their reactions to drugs are recorded.
+This achievement is also based on a large database, in which the gene profiles of the HI viruses and their reactions to drugs are recorded.